-The problem with levees and seawalls are that they just pushes the water to higher flooding levels where to protection exists.
+The problem with levees and seawalls are that they just push the water to higher flooding levels where to protection exists.
 See my energyskeptic book review of “Battling the Inland Sea” about the building of the levee system in California in the 19th century for more lessons to be learned from the past.

 The only solution I can see that makes any sense is the one to dredge vast amounts of the bay to create wetlands that extend out from the shore the required distance.
-If each of the Resilient by Design teams protects their area only, then the thousands of other sites that need protection will flood.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report ]